 ARSD 24:05:24.01:27.
 Language disorder defined.
 A language disorder is a reduced ability, whether developmental or acquired, to comprehend or express ideas through spoken, written, or gestural language.
-The language disorder may be characterized by limited vocabulary, an inability to function through the use of words (pragmatics) and their meanings (semantics), faulty grammatical patterns (syntax and morphology), or the faulty reproduction of speech sounds (phonology).
-A language disorder may have a direct or indirect affect on a student's cognitive, social, emotional or educational development or performance and deviates from accepted norms.
-The term language disorder does not include students whose communication problems result solely from a native language other than English or from their dialectal differences.
+The language disorder may be characterized by limited vocabulary, an inability to function pragmatics and their meanings semantics, syntax and morphology, or phonology.
+A language disorder may have a direct or indirect effect on a student's cognitive, social, emotional or educational development or performance and deviates from accepted norms.
+The term, language disorder, does not include students whose communication problems result solely from a native language other than English or from their dialectal differences.